microsoft/BotFramework-WebChat/samples/10.b.customization-password-input/README.md

 We'll start by using the [host with React sample](../03.a.host-with-react) as our Web Chat React template.

-In this sample, we will build a new React component that will be show when we receive an event activity from the bot named `passwordInput`.
+In this sample, we will build a new React component that will be shown when we receive an event activity from the bot named `passwordInput`.
 It will show a password box.
-When the user press <kbd>ENTER</kbd> to submit the box, we will send a post back activity back to the bot.
+When the user presses <kbd>ENTER</kbd> to submit the box, a post back activity will be sent back to the bot.

 Let's start by building the React component called `PasswordInputActivity`.
 This component will render a simple form that asks the user to input their Two-Factor Authentication code.